SySS-Research/Seth/README.md

 cryptographic hash value.
 This value, called the _NTLM response_, is then transmitted to the server.

-The details of how this value is computer are not important to us.
+The details of how this value is computed are not important to us.
 The only thing we need to know is that it cannot be replayed or used for Pass-the-Hash attacks.
 But it can be subjected to password guessing attacks!
 The